katia-e/0-stor/cmd/zstorbench/README.md

 ```bash
 make install
 ```
-In order to start benchmarking program all necessary [zstor servers](https://github.com/zero-os/0-stor/blob/master/docs/gettingstarted.md) have to be set up.
+In order to start a benchmarking run, all necessary [zstor servers](https://github.com/zero-os/0-stor/blob/master/docs/gettingstarted.md) have to be set up.

 Start the benchmarking
 ``` bash